myltik/azure-docs.ru-ru/articles/storsimple/storsimple-ebod-controller-replacement.md

 <properties
-   pageTitle="Замена контроллера EBOD на устройстве StorSimple | Microsoft Azure" description="Объясняется процесс снятия или замены одного или обоих контроллеров EBOD на устройстве StorSimple 8600." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Replace a StorSimple EBOD controller | Microsoft Azure" description="Explains how to remove and replace one or both EBOD controllers on a StorSimple 8600 device." services="storsimple" documentationCenter="" authors="alkohli"